 As mentioned above Immunovia patent portfolios in the prostate and breast cancer areas have been generated during academic research.
 The two main clinical needs in prostate cancer are firstly, to avoid unnecessary biopsies caused by todays suboptimal testing using PSA and secondly to determine if a prostate cancer is aggressive and need treatment or not aggressive and can be monitored instead.

-Examples of other cancer projects in research stage are further pancreatic cancer studies for additional unmet needs as well as other cancer types where the need of early detection is particularly important.
+Examples of other cancer projects in research stage are lung cancer and further pancreatic cancer studies for additional unmet needs as well as other cancer types where the need of early detection is particularly important.